Majitar: Demographics

 Majitar has a large population of Sikkimese Nepalese, Sikkimese Bhutia, Marwari and Bengali people.
-Although there are students from all over the country, mainly those from Bihar, Uttar Pradesh, Jharkhand and Guwahati live at Sikkim Manipal Institute of Technology.
-Sikkimese Nepali is the predominant language but because of the presence of student from all over the country, people speak Hindi too.
+Although there are students from all over the country, mainly those from Bihar, Uttar Pradesh, Jharkhand and Guwahati live at and Sikkim Manipal Institute of Technology, Himalayan Pharmacy Institute Sikkimese Nepali is the predominant language but because of the presence of student from all over the country, people speak Hindi too.

 Geography

 Majitar is located at 27.1894°N 88.4978°E. It lies on the bank of River Teesta.

 Transport

 As Majitar lies on National Highway 10, frequent taxis are available towards many towns and cities of Sikkim and West Bengal.

 SNT buses connecting Gangtok to Sikkim Nationalised Transport Bus Terminus (Siliguri), and private and NBSTC buses connecting Gangtok to Tenzing Norgay Bus Terminus (Siliguri) are frequently available from Majitar.